dwavesystems/dwave-cloud-client/README.rst

 compromising the quality of interactions and workflow.

-The example below instantiates a D-Wave Cloud Client and solver based on the local system`s auto-detected default configuration file and samples a random Ising problem tailored to fit the solver`s graph.
+The example below instantiates a D-Wave Cloud Client and solver based on the local system's auto-detected default configuration file and samples a random Ising problem tailored to fit the solver's graph.

 .. code-block:: python